 The faculty offer a wide array of courses and specialization across American politics, comparative politics, international relations, public law and political theory.
 Areas of specialization include U.S. foreign policy, Latin American politics, European politics, media and politics, constitutional law, elections, Congress, the presidency, public administration, and many other areas.
+Several faculty teach courses for the International Studies program as well.
 Students are also encouraged to explore how social science knowledge is gathered and evaluated throughout the program and in a capstone project.

 We encourage students to apply their learning in the real world.
 Students have the chance to participate in study abroad programs, both for full semesters, or for shorter trips of two or three weeks.
 Some students elect to spend semesters in Albany with state political issues, or in the Washington D.C. semester program on federal issues.
 Others participate in a state-wide simulation of the Model European Union, or with SUNY Fredonia's team entry to the American Mock Trial Association program.
 Still others take internship positions with local and state government offices.
 New students will find an active student body.
 The Political Science Association meets nearly every week.
 Many students are active with politically oriented groups, in the community, and with political campaigns and offices.